UMBE-LAB/CityBEM-Docs/docs/run_citybem.md

 ## 🧵 4.
 Parallel Multi-Directory Workflow (Recommended)

-To run several segments of a city in parallel:
+To run several segments of a large urban area in parallel:

 ### **Step 1 — Divide the geometry**
 Split your STL geometry into multiple segments, e.g.: